TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-netappfiles-capacity-pools-unable-to-move-volume-pool-different-netappaccount.md

 # Unable to move the volume to a pool in different NetApp Account

+Volume move from one NetApp account to another is not allowed

 ## **Recommended Steps**

 * [Troubleshoot capacity pool issues](https://docs.microsoft.com/azure/azure-netapp-files/troubleshoot-capacity-pools )